calcite/ResetBuddy/README.md

 time parameter only for reset operation.
 You must put –t ahead of the parameter itself

 examples:

-python RB_utility.py set 1 1	//sets pin 1 into logic 1 \n
+python RB_utility.py set 1 1	//sets pin 1 into logic 1

 python RB_utility.py r 9 x –t 1	//sets pin 9 for 1 second, then clears it

 python RB_utility.py crazy! x x 	//just try it ;)

 *